twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TTEXTSEARCHDIALOG** – Used when searching text in `TCODEEDITORFORM`.
 * **TTIPOFTHEDAYFORM** (version 1.0 until 6.5) – Used for newcomers and **Help: Tip of the Day** (`FontCreator.tip` is used to display tips).
 The **Register** button is shown only for unregistered copies.
 See **Tip of the Day** in **FontCreator: Tutorials and Solutions** in the High-Logic forum for recent tips.
 * **TTRANSFORMFORM** – Shows a dialog to transform a font into other weights like black or bold or add character ranges.
-* **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – Shows a warning about subsetted fonts for tested, installed or exported fonts during a grace period of 30 days.
+* **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – If the program detects that it is not registered, testing, installing or exporting fonts displays a message which tells the program will create subsetted fonts.
+The message has a checkbox to turn it off.
 * **TTRIMFORM** – Used when trimming glyphs.
 * **TUNICODERANGEFORM** – Includes or excludes Unicode blocks or ranges to support in the font.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (**TUPDATEREMINDERFORM** in old versions) – Used in version 6.0 & above to check for updates (**Help: Check for Updates**) as if `OnStartupShowUpdateReminder` is enabled.
 The Firefox 53 on Windows 10 user agent is used in `TUPDATEFORM`.
 The `mRestart` memo in `TUPDATEFORM` should have three lines to prevent silent termination.
 The program will terminate silently if `TUPDATEFORM` is removed.